FXM ASSOCIATES

 Waterfront Projects

 FXM Associates’ specialty in waterfront planning and economics has grown substantially since the inception of the firm.
 We have examined the markets, financial operations, and community economic effects of all types of waterfront uses.
-These include cruise ships, excursion, and charter vessels; passenger and freight ferries; oceangoing container, bulk and break-bulk port facilities; the fishing and seafood industries; marinas; ship maintenance and repair facilities; waterfront residential, hotel, office, retail, and conference uses and special events; as well as recreational and conservation lands along the water.
+These include cruise ships, excursion and charter vessels; passenger and freight ferries; oceangoing container, bulk and break-bulk port facilities; the fishing and seafood industries; marinas; ship maintenance and repair facilities; waterfront residential, hotel, office, retail, and conference uses and special events; as well as recreational and conservation lands along the water.

 In the course of these consulting assignments, we have developed a detailed database of market, financial, management, and employment characteristics on over 600 waterfront businesses and institutions.
-FXM’s work has helped advance to successful implementation a number of waterfront facilities projects, expanded vessel operations, and land use policy changes that include preservation of open space as well as retention of water-dependent uses.
+FXM’s work has helped advance to successful implementation of a number of waterfront facilities projects, expanded vessel operations, and land use policy changes that include preservation of open space as well as retention of water-dependent uses.

 The firm has been recognized for its innovative work in waterfront economic planning with several national and state-level awards from APA, the Congress of the New Urbanism, and the Waterfront Center, and we are regularly called upon to present our work at national and international conferences sponsored by industry associations as well as professional organizations.